 Rocky Mountain National Park releases summertime schedules typically at the end of May or beginning of June.
 Tours and times change from year to year, but typically include bird watching programs, wildflower hikes, guided driving tours of Trail Ride Road, and interactive ranger-led wildlife talks at each of the four visitor centers.
 For a list of all summertime programs make sure to look at the Park’s seasonal pamphlet, or just check in at one of the visitor centers.

 Take advantage of several fall programs to learn about wildlife, the aspen glow, and incoming winter months.
 Some favorite ranger-led activities include: Tyndall Gorge Walk, which starts from Bear Lake, and explores the Tyndall Gorge, which was cut by a large glacier millions of years ago.
 Also, Animals in Autumn, a 20-30 minute talk on what the Park’s wildlife is up to during the fall months and how they prepare for wintertime.

 Winter Ranger Programs

 Just because snow is on the ground doesn’t mean the Park’s ecology and wildlife go into hibernation.
 Exploring the Park during winter can be a unique and special experience.
 Nearly desolate trails and parking galore are a stark contrast to busy summer months.

-On the Park’s East Side, plan in advance and book a free snowshoe tour through Beaver Meadows Ranger Station (970-586-1223).
-(Note: you will be required to provide your own snowshoes, which can be rented from a variety of outfitters in Estes park.)
+On the Park’s East Side, book a free snowshoe tour with the Beaver Meadows Ranger Station (970) 586-1223.
 Depending on snowpack, tours generally take place in the Bear Lake region and include snowshoe technique, wintertime safety, and ecology.
-Plan on exploring part on-trial, part off-trail, and if you’re lucky, you’ll spot a snowshoe hare darting across a fresh pack of powder.
+Plan on exploring part on-trail, part off-trail, and if you’re lucky, you’ll spot a snowshoe hare darting across a fresh pack of powder.